SwedbankPay/developer.swedbankpay.com/_includes/checkout-v3-events.md

 This event mirrors `onPaymentAborted` from Checkout v2.

-This event can be overriden if you want a notification when the payer cancels a payment attempt.
+This event can be overridden if you want a notification when the payer cancels a payment attempt.
 This does not mean that the payer can't attempt another payment, or switch to another payment method, just that they canceled one of their attempts.